web-infra-dev/modern.js/packages/generator/generators/test-generator/README.md

   </a>
 </p>
 <p align="center">
-  A Progressive React Framework for modern Web development.
+  A progressive React framework for modern web development.
 </p>

 # Introduction